arthurborgesdev/mint/README.md

 - ... other tools that appear during development, test and production

+- Browser Geolocation + another solution to always get the City and State of the user upon clicking to see the phone of the product

 ## Flow/Use cases

 - User enters into website and can browse list of products using a search tool without the need to login